Nadine-Muhammad/Fracture-Segmentation-and-Classification-Using-nn-Unet-and-ResNet-18/README.md

 - [Enhancements and Future Work](#enhancements-and-future-work)

 ## Overview
-In this project I used the FracAtlas dataset, a collection of fractured and non-fractured X-ray images, to perform both segmentation and classification tasks.
-The primary goals are to identify and segment fractures within X-ray images using a nnUnetV2 and subsequently classify images as fractured or non-fractured using a PyTorch ResNet18 model.
+In this project I used the [FracAtlas](https://figshare.com/articles/dataset/The_dataset/22363012) dataset, a collection of fractured and non-fractured X-ray images, to perform both segmentation and classification tasks.
+The primary goals are to identify and segment fractures within X-ray images using [nnUnetV2](https://github.com/MIC-DKFZ/nnUNet) framework and subsequently classifying images as fractured or non-fractured using a PyTorch ResNet18 model.

 ## Summary of My Work